 We represent clients in all types of copyright related matters in federal court, through the appeals process and in state court in preemption matters.

 We also handle social media copyright infringement cases, including those claims by individuals against other users on Instagram or Twitter.
 We can assist you in enforcing and protecting the your copyright protected social media posts.
+If you have photos that are improperly used by others online, including through social media sites such as Facebook, Twitter or Instagram, we can help.
+If someone is using your photos, without permission, on sites such as Craigslist or Backpage, we can help.

 For more information, Click Here.